alexpana/qt-creator-wombat-theme/README.md

 Qt Creator Wombat Theme
 =======================

-This is a dark color scheme for Qt Creator.
-It's inspired from the VIM [wombat][1] theme, but also styles the widgets such as combo boxes, tree views, etc.
+This is a dark color scheme for Qt Creator inspired from the VIM [wombat][1] theme.
+In addition to the color schemeit also styles widgets such as combo boxes, tree views, etc. to offer an elegant and uniform look and feel.

 ![Qt Creator with wombat theme](http://i.imgur.com/eqXMhz1.png)